-- Alcohol and smoking are not allowed on NCS boats.
+- Alcohol and smoking are not allowed on NCS boats or at NCS sites.
 Use of alcohol before or onboard the boats will result in suspension of sailing privileges.

 - NCS boats may not be used for any fee-for-service based activity unless it is conducted by NCS staff as part of an NCS program.

-- Skippers must report ALL accidents, injuries, and collisions to a manager on duty.
+- Skippers must report all accidents, injuries, and collisions to the Site Manager.
 Failure to report any incidents may result in suspension of privileges.
 Staff must complete an Accident/Incident Report for documentation purposes.

-- NCS Sailors are responsible for their guest's behavior and safety.
+- NCS Sailors/Students/Members are responsible for their own and any guest's behavior and safety.
 Unruly, boisterous, and/or dangerous behavior may result in the suspension of the members' sailing privileges.
 Respect all safety rules and the rules of the road.

-- No boat can leave the mooring without a radio onboard.
+- No rental sailboat can leave the mooring without a radio onboard.
 A radio check must be performed before leaving the mooring.
-The radio must be on, turned to an audible volume for the conditions, and scanning channels 16 and 67.
+The radio must be on, turned to an audible volume for the conditions, and on VHF 67.